bgamari/ghc-wiki-import/implementing-trees-that-grow/handling-source-locations.md

-- We may, or may not, assume that open extension typefamily instances for GHC-specific decorations are nested, such that they call a closed typefamily to choose the extension based on the index.
+- Although we assume typefamily instances are nested (to help with resolving constraint solving), we may, or may not, assume that these extension typefamily instances for GHC-specific decorations are closed.

 >
 >